 What Is A Jumbo Loan?

-This depends on the county where the home is located.
+The specific jumbo loan amount depends on the county where the home is located.

 Any loan amounts above these county loan limits will be considered jumbo mortgages.
-For example, in San Francisco, California, a single-family jumbo loan is one that exceeds $822,375 (the current conforming limit for that area).

 How Jumbo Loans Relate To Home Prices

-As always, there are often exceptions, sometimes loan limits and home values do not follow the practice as mentioned above.
-Unfortunately, high population areas that are seeing tremendous growth in the demand for housing will often see high home prices as well.
+High-population areas that are seeing tremendous growth in the demand for housing will often see high home prices as well.

 If you’re thinking about obtaining jumbo financing or have additional questions about what loan products you may qualify for, you can reach our team here, by phone at (855) 855-4491, or by email at firstname.lastname@example.org.